hbctraining/variant_analysis/lessons/00_intro_to_variant_calling.md

 Genomic variation refers to differences in DNA sequences among individuals or species.
 Genomic variants hold significant information that can benefit many fields.

-* Evolutionary biologists leverage variant calling to further our understanding of how life has diversified over deep time.
-Comparing variant profiles across species aids in reconstructing phylogenetic relationships and tracing the branching paths of descent.
+* Evolutionary biologists leverage variant calling to further our understanding of how life has diversified over time.
+Comparing variant profiles across different species aids in reconstructing phylogenetic relationships.

 <p align="center">
 <img src="../img/evo_bio.png" width="400"> <br>
   Image source: http://insects.eugenes.org/DroSpeGe/
 </p>

 * Conservation geneticists similarly analyze variant landscapes to gauge genetic diversity in populations.
-Whole-genome sequencing and identification of bacteria can be immensely useful in tracking the transmission and evolution of pathogens during outbreaks, as well as in predicting clinically relevant phenotypes such as antimicrobial resistance.
+Whole-genome sequencing and identification of bacteria can be useful in tracking the transmission and evolution of pathogens during outbreaks, as well as in predicting clinically relevant phenotypes such as antimicrobial resistance.

 <p align="center">
 <img src="../img/bacterial_varcall.png" width="300"> <br>